What is Carbonic Maceration Coffee?

 Where Nordic Approach fits in

-While carbonic maceration isn’t a process we currently work with extensively, we stay informed about its development and cup potential.
+While carbonic maceration isn’t a process we actively work on sourcing and work with extensively, we stay informed about its development and cup potential.
 If and when we do source CM coffees, our focus is on evaluating quality and ensuring they align with our standards for traceability and profile clarity.

 FAQ about Coffee Exporter